bernd/cucumber-sinatra/README.md

 This little gem will help you to initialize a cucumber environment for a sinatra application.
 It will generate the required files from templates.

+For now it's generating an `env.rb` that is using [rspec](http://github.com/dchelimsky/rspec) and [capybara](http://github.com/jnicklas/capybara).
+More options might be added later.

 # Installation

 It's available as a gem that can be installed with the following command.